-- Direct obligations of the US government (indirect obligations, such as Fannie Mae and Freddie Mac securities, are reportable). - Certificates of deposit, bankers' acceptances, commercial paper, and high quality short-term debt (including repurchase agreements). - · Money market funds. - · Open-end funds that are not Affiliated Funds. - · Note that closed-end funds are Reportable Securities.
+- Direct obligations of the US government (indirect obligations, such as Fannie Mae and Freddie Mac securities, are reportable). - Certificates of deposit, bankers' acceptances, commercial paper, and high quality short-term debt (including repurchase agreements). - · Money market funds.

+- Open-end funds that are not Affiliated Funds. - · Note that closed-end funds are Reportable Securities. - Note that direct investments in cryptocurrency, such as Bitcoin, are not considered to be a security and are therefore not reportable.